 I would like to view YouTube without the stops and starts.
 What causes that and can it be corrected?

 In the past few years, video has exploded.
-Every so often you hear amazing statistics about the number of hours of video that’s being uploaded to YouTube every minute.
+There are amazing statistics about the number of hours of video being uploaded to YouTube every minute.

 With the proliferation of video-capable mobile devices, the explosion – both of video creation and video consumption – is continuing to grow.